BootBlock/PoSh-Backup/README.md

 *   `-PinBackup <FilePath>`: Pins the backup archive specified by `<FilePath>`, protecting it from retention policies.
 This creates a `.pinned` marker file alongside the archive.
 *   `-UnpinBackup <FilePath>`: Unpins the backup archive specified by `<FilePath>`, making it subject to retention policies again.
 This removes the `.pinned` marker file.
 *   `-ListArchiveContents <FilePath>`: Lists the contents of the backup archive specified by `<FilePath>`.
 This is a utility mode and does not run a backup.
 *   `-RunVerificationJobs`: A switch to run all enabled automated backup verification jobs defined in the configuration.
 This performs a restore to a temporary sandbox location and verifies the integrity of the restored files against a manifest created during the backup.
 This is a standalone mode and will not perform any regular backup jobs.
+This parameter is mutually exclusive with `-VerificationJobName`.
+*   `-VerificationJobName <JobName>`: Runs a single, specific verification job as defined in the `VerificationJobs` section of your configuration.
+This is primarily intended for use by the Windows Task Scheduler for running individual scheduled verification tasks.
+This parameter is mutually exclusive with `-RunVerificationJobs`.
 *   `-ArchivePasswordSecretName <SecretName>`: For use with utility modes like `-ListArchiveContents`.
 Specifies the name of the secret in PowerShell SecretManagement that holds the password for an encrypted archive.
 *   `-ExtractFromArchive <FilePath>`: Extracts files from the backup archive specified by `<FilePath>`.
 Must be used with `-ExtractToDirectory`.
 *   `-ExtractToDirectory <DirectoryPath>`: The destination directory where files will be extracted.
 *   `-ItemsToExtract <String[]>`: Optional.
 An array of specific file or folder paths inside the archive to extract.
 If omitted, the entire archive is extracted.
 *   `-ForceExtract`: Optional.
 A switch.
 If present, extraction will overwrite existing files in the destination directory without prompting.
 *   `-SkipJob <JobName>` or `-SkipJob <JobName1>,<JobName2>`: A utility parameter to temporarily exclude one or more jobs from a run, which is particularly useful when running a large backup set.
-*   `-SyncSchedules`: Synchronises job schedules from the configuration file with the Windows Task Scheduler, creating, updating, or removing tasks as needed, then exits.
+*   `-SyncSchedules`: Synchronises job schedules (for both backup and verification jobs) from the configuration file with the Windows Task Scheduler, creating, updating, or removing tasks as needed, then exits.
 Requires Administrator privileges.
 *   `-CheckForUpdate`: Checks for available updates to PoSh-Backup online and then exits.
 Does not perform any backup operations.
 *   `-Quiet`: Suppresses all non-essential console output.
 Critical errors will still be displayed.
 Useful for scheduled tasks.
 *   `-ExportDiagnosticPackage <FilePath.zip>`: A utility parameter.
 Gathers a comprehensive diagnostic report into a single .zip package at the specified path.
 This includes: sanitized configuration files, a human-readable diff of user changes, recent logs, system/module/7-Zip versions, disk space information, and key directory permissions (ACLs).
 This is extremely useful for support and troubleshooting.